Skip to main content

 Jenkins defines two kinds of stages for declarative pipelines:

-A nested, variable number of stages can be executed in parallel in declarative pipelines.
+Parallel Stages- A nested, variable number of stages can be executed in parallel in declarative pipelines.
 This is a common and well-known use case for carrying out “build” and “test” across different platforms.
 Whenever there’s a problem in these parallel stages, the developer can abort them using the failFast option.

-The sequential stages facility extends the capability of parallel stages by allowing for nesting multiple stages within each parallel branch.
+Sequential Stages- The sequential stages facility extends the capability of parallel stages by allowing for nesting multiple stages within each parallel branch.
 A sequential stage is an excellent choice when a developer would like more visibility into the sequence of stages and the order in which they are executed.

-The nested stage facility in declarative pipelines makes it easier to follow the lifecycle of a pipeline.
+The nested stage facility in declarative pipeline makes it easier to follow the lifecycle of a pipeline.
 It also allows developers to view the set of logical states more profoundly.
 The good thing is that Jenkins evolves rapidly around stages, which is the core of CI/CD.
 So, the chances are that the coming improvements will further simplify the process of testing and deploying applications.

-Integrate Test Automation with Jenkins
+Integrate ACCELQ Test Automation with Jenkins Pipeline

-The CI/CD agile software development process fairs out in such a way that it brings with it the need to automate tests.
-Hence it’s here that the opportunity to tap into the power of test automation is increasingly tempting.
+Test automation s integral to the Agile and DevOps approaches due to their ability to speed up software development and bring out the value of repeatable codes in a sophisticated development environment.
+The CI/CD agile software development process brings with it the need to automate tests.
+Hence, it’s here that the opportunity to tap into the power of test automation is increasingly tempting.
+Considering the power of Jenkins in driving CI/CD, it’s a natural choice to integrate test automation with Jenkins.

 ACCELQ provides a native Jenkins plugin to help run CI pipeline-specific automation scripts on Jenkins and get the best performance.
 Download here!